terraware/llm-autotranslate/README.md

 - `--config <path>`: Optional path to the config file to use.
 If not specified, defaults to `autotranslate.json`.
 See below for details on the config file.
-- `--watch`: Run continuously, watching for modifications to the source-language strings file and updating the target-language files as needed.
-Useful in dev environments to automatically keep translations up to date as original strings are edited.
+- `--update-hashes`: Update hashes in target files without generating new translations.
+Use this when you have existing translations and want to start using autotranslate without retranslating everything.
 - `--verbose` or `-v`: Show details of the configuration and the progress of the translations.
 Default is to run silently unless there's an error.
 Verbose mode may also be enabled in the config file.
+- `--watch`: Run continuously, watching for modifications to the source-language strings file and updating the target-language files as needed.
+Useful in dev environments to automatically keep translations up to date as original strings are edited.

 ## Strings files